inu1997/neural_network_snake/README.md

 ```
 ./n_snake -h
 ```
-2.5 Stop it with Ctrl+C when you want to stop.
-..And it should generate a save file according to your argument.

 3. Have fun watch your snake move.

+4. Stop it with Ctrl+C when you want to stop.
+...And it should generate a save file according to your argument.